 The Bureau is made aware of policing plans and takes particular notice of increases in Roads Policing personnel as this leads to increased enforcement which increases specimens being forwarded to the Bureau.
-The Current Policing (2019) plans an amalgamation of divisions and this may reduce the number of EBT and PDT devices in Garda stations over the coming years.
-The implementation of these changes is expected to be complete within three years.
-The MBRS will continue to liaise with RPMEM to ensure efficient use of staff resource is made.
+The Current Policing (2019- 2021) plan includes increase members in Roads Policing in line with the Government's Roads Strategy Commitments.